cheshire3/cheshire3/docs/source/tutorial/python.rst

 In this loop, we:

-1. Use the Lxml Parser to create a record object.
+1. Use the Lxml_ Etree Parser to create a record object.

 2. Store the record in the recordStore.
 This assigns an identifier to it, by default a sequential integer.